mgwalker/mgwalker.github.io/readme/index.md

   helping OPRE write a solicitation and select a vendor to build the entire product.

+- **OCC de-risking workshops**
+  Working with the Office of Child Care (OCC) in the Administration of Children and Families (ACF), we presented a virtual version of our tech procurement de-risking workshop to several OCC grantees (states, territories, and tribal authorities).
+We recorded the content and made it available online.
+With the help and input of OCC, we identified a few grantees for a deeper one-on-one consultation to dive into their specific needs and try to give them useful suggestions or advice.
+Along with helping OCC and its grantees, we also took this time to pull de-risking workshop content together and package it into a more readily reusable format.

 ### Hobbies and interests

 - playing with my dog